Islington, New South Wales: History

 Abruzzo region of Italy) settled in the Islington region, primarily due to its proximity to the BHP steel works.

 Present day

 Islington Park, located on Throsby Creek, has a cycleway that links Islington to the redeveloped Newcastle foreshore.
 Islington is located at the north-eastern end of Beaumont Street, the restaurant precinct of Newcastle.
 Known as the antique district of Newcastle, with numerous shops primarily located on Maitland Road, which also houses Islington's main trade area, with more shops on Beaumont Street.
-Located on Maitland Road is the Newcastle Hotel; a popular nightclub and music venue, formerly known as the Gateway Hotel, which served as a prominent gay bar.

-Islington had a problem with street sex work.
-A residents group was formed to work with authorities to eradicate the practice although complaints continue.
+Islington is known for its sex work industry and brothels.

 Transport

 Maitland Road, a suburban carrier of the Pacific Highway, runs through the suburb and links it to Mayfield and Newcastle West.

 Islington is served by bus services operated by Newcastle Transport, including routes 11, 138, 140 and 55N along Maitland Road.
 In addition, the Hamilton railway station, located on the Main Northern railway line, is located on the suburb's southern boundary and provides regular services to Maitland, Newcastle Interchange and Sydney.